SharePoint/sp-dev-docs/docs/sp-add-ins/add-a-web-part-to-a-page-in-a-sharepoint-hosted-sharepoint-add-in.md

 2. When the add-in's default page opens, the list view web part is on it and the list is displayed.

    *Figure 1.
-Default page with list view Web part*
+Default page with list view web part*

    ![Default page of the add-in with the "New Employees in Seattle" list displayed in a web part.](../images/31e8e4b1-e2e6-416b-b360-9979a1f16fc7.PNG)